SE::YouTube::Video - YouTube video scraper

 For example, if the scraper is set to parse English subtitles, then:

-- if the video has author's English subtitles - author's subtitles will be parsed
+• if the video has author's English subtitles - the author's will be parsed

-- if the video has author's subtitles, but in another language - author's subtitles translated into English will be parsed
+• if the video has author's subtitles, but in another language - the author's translated into English will be parsed

-- if the video does not have author's subtitles, but has generated subtitles in English - generated subtitles will be parsed
+• if the video has no author's subtitles, but there are generated ones in English - the generated will be parsed

-- if the video does not have author's subtitles, but has generated subtitles in another language (because the video is in another language) - generated subtitles translated into English will be parsed
+• if the video has no author's subtitles, and the generated ones are in another language (because the video is in another language) - the generated translated will be parsed

-Comments are collected in one thread, so their parsing can be quite long, especially when parsing a large number of pages and parsing replies.
-It is not recommended to set a large number of reply pages, usually 1-3 is enough, or you can completely disable reply parsing - this will greatly speed up the process.
+Comments are collected in a single thread, so their parsing can be quite lengthy, especially when parsing a large number of pages and parsing replies.
+It is not recommended to set a large number of reply pages, usually 1-3 is enough, or you can completely disable the parsing of replies - this will greatly speed up the work.

-- You need to specify links to videos as queries, for example:
+As queries, it is necessary to specify links to videos, for example:

 https://www.youtube.com/watch?v=lWA2pjMjpBs